Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

     <img class="ethnics" src="../../images/ethnics/troll-f-2.jpg">
 </div>

-Trolls are a nomadic horned people whose origins remain one of Thalifen’s cultural enigmas.
+Trolls are a nomadic horned people whose origins remain one of Thalifen's cultural enigmas.
 The few records that mention them describe their arrival from the far southern reaches of the world—lands believed lost to Morvivance.
 Whether they fled, migrated, or simply wandered remains unknown even to them, as Troll oral traditions are fragmented and contradictory.

 Troll society is defined by absolute personal autonomy.
 They acknowledge no chiefs, masters, or formal structures; authority is a foreign concept to them.
 Cooperation arises organically through mutual respect or shared goals, and conflicts are resolved through debate, contests of wits, or ritual duels intended to defuse tension rather than establish dominance.